artur-29/RSA-accelerator/README.md

 # RSA-accelerator
 RSA crypto-engine targeting Intel FPGAs

+Created as part of 3rd Year Project by Artur Folwarczny.

 A low-resource, serial RSA engine for Intel FPGA Cyclone V. Mainly suitable for public key operations, implements RSAEP from PKCS #1.
 Private key operations also work when the key is defined as a pair.
 This is suboptimal, however, since this engine does not use CRT.

 Top level module of the engine is RSA.sv.
 This is instantiated inside RSA_tb.sv for verification and RSA_wrapper.sv for running on a Cyclone V. Communication is caried out via a register interface.
 Valid must be asserted for any request to occur.